maksudur-rahman/AndroidCodingTaskOceanizeInc/README.md

 # SSHCommandExecutor

-SSHCommandExecutor is a Java based project.
+SSHCommandExecutor is a Java based Android application.
 Where, On clicking the button connect to the SSH server with “host”, “port”, “username” and “password”.
 And then execute the “command” in the connected ssh server.

 ## Application UI